duplocloud/filebeat/diagnostics/LoggingAndAuditor.md

     12. Click on the <span style="color:blue">**Add**</span> button.
     13. After few minutes, filebeat service will be created as Daemon Set which will run on all the hosts.

-2. Enable Reverse Proxy for the Kibana
+2. Set Reverse Proxy for the Kibana

    To make Kibana accessible to all the DuploCloud Authenticated user, reverse proxy settings have to be configured.
 Follow the below steps to configure reverse proxy.